oVirt/ovirt-site/source/node/troubleshooting.html.md

 *   To enable the debug mode during install pass `node.log_level=debug` as a kernel argument
 *   The setup TUI also has a debug mode - this will log much mroe stuff and print the stracktraces on the screen.
 This mode can be entered by following the steps:
     -   Drop to shell (using F2)
-    -   re-run th eseutp using `ovirt-node-setup --debug`
+    -   re-run the setup using `ovirt-node-setup --debug`

+All relevant config files are named in the [Log Files](Log Files) section.

 ### Setting manually oVirt Node root password